Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 7. JackNet RGB – Simple and effective

 Like OpenRGB this is free software too.
-When managing all of the RGB devices in one location, this app is the best.
+This app is the best when managing all of the RGB devices in one location.
 JackNet can identify every RGB component, which is more practical for users.

-This program is simple to install, and because of its streamlined user interface, it is easy to handle any RGB device.
-It allows you to apply numerous RGB effects and synchronize them with a variety of devices.
+This program is simple to install, and its streamlined user interface makes it easy to handle any RGB device.
+It allows you to apply numerous RGB effects and synchronize them with various devices.